 A combination of tropical location and high altitude ensures that most of Rwanda has a temperate year-round climate, temperatures rarely stray above 30 degrees Celsius by day or below 15 degrees Celsius at night throughout the year.
 The exceptions are the chilly upper slopes of the Virunga Mountains, and the hot low – lying Tanzania border area protected in Akagera National Park.
-Throughout the country, seasonal variations in temperature are relatively insignificant.
-Most parts of the country receive in excess of 1,000 mm of precipitation annually, with the driest months being July to September and the wettest February to May.
+Throughout the country, seasonal temperature variations are relatively insignificant.
+Most parts of the country receive more than 1,000 mm of precipitation annually, with the driest months being July to September and the wettest February to May.

 Rwanda’s unit of currency is the Rwandan franc ( RFr ), which is sometimes also abbreviated to ‘Frw’.
 It’s best to come to Rwanda with US dollars or Euros in cash.
-The only useful bank branch in the country is Banque de Kigali in the capital, which offers cash advances on credit card and can change traveler’s cheques, neither of which is possible in the provinces.
+The only useful bank branch in the country is Banque de Kigali in the capital, which offers cash advances on credit cards and can change traveler’s cheques, neither of which is possible in the provinces.
 There are ATMs in Kigali, but they are not yet wired to an international network.
-Credit cards can be used in some up market hotels and restaurants in Kigali.
+Credit cards can be used in some upmarket hotels and restaurants in Kigali.
 Bureau de change – which are mostly in Kigali – offer slightly better exchange rates than banks.
-Money changers hang around central Kigali and usually give a slightly better rate, but count your money carefully.
+Money changers hang around central Kigali and usually give a slightly better rate but count your money carefully.
 All banks, and most bureau de change, are closed on Saturday afternoon and Sunday.